 Young Adults

-You may be dealing with others’ expectations about your choices.
+And this means you may be dealing with others’ expectations about your choices.
+The adults in your life may be on your case.

 With all this going on, I can help be a grounding force.